Bipolar Junction Transistor MCQ

 (A) a transistor

-(B) an ordinary p-n junction diode
+(B) a regular p-n junction diode

-(C) voltage regulator
+(C) a voltage regulator

 (D) an oscillator